 A daypack is essential for carrying rainwear, snacks, books and a water bottle.

 Please get in touch with the office before departure if you have any doubts.
 Good equipment is very important and hard to come by in South America.

-Preventative vaccinations are recommended against the following: polio; tetanus; hepatitis A. If extending your trip visit Easter Island a certificate of vaccination against yellow fever is necessary and should be brought with you.
-You should consult your GP for specific requirements.
+Preventative vaccinations are recommended against the following: polio; tetanus; hepatitis A. You should consult your GP for specific requirements.